FYI – SPOILERS!

 Yet as Jack prepares to kill Lily, she reveals that she is NOT completely evil after all, cutting the animal’s bonds, rather than its horn!!
 This act catapults the story into the resolution, reminding Jack AND us that people are NOT always what they appear.

-TIP: A well-placed reversal can take us from one act to the next; don’t forget that reversals are commonly used to reveal character, as well as push the plot forward.
+A well-placed reversal can take us from one act to the next.
+Don’t forget that reversals may be used to reveal character.
+(Not just push the plot forward).

 5) “I bet that’s upsetting”